Vasar007/Streamlabs-Chatbot-Scripts/README.md

 If you're having trouble with loading scripts in the SL Chatbot, see: [Scripts Explained video](youtube.com/watch?v=l3FBpY-0880)

-Finally, feel free to [create new Issue](https://github.com/Vasar007/Streamlabs-Chatbot-Scripts/issues/new) or contact me directly (vasar007@yandex.ru) if you have any question or problems.

 ## How to use

 Enable script in your stream and have fun!